-If you're looking for hydronic radiant floor heating, passive solar heating, or water work project engineering analysis/design, consultation, product fabrication, general contractor construction services, or to just improve your knowledge of these subjects, you've come to the right place!
+If you're looking for hydronic radiant floor heating, passive solar cooling & heating, or water work project engineering analysis/design, consultation, product fabrication, general contractor construction services, or to just improve your knowledge of these subjects, you've come to the right place!

 Construction (n) [kənˈstrəkSHən]